 They further debated ethical issues and reflected on job losses and skill changes, as well as a process for negotiating AI autonomous decision making and human control.
-Finally, they used the cards to reflect on which skills would be required, that the teams do not currently have and an initial plan to reskill and redeploy people in jobs.
-Due to commercial confidentiality the full details of the function or the solution cannot be disclosed.
+Finally, they used the cards to reflect on what skills would be required which the teams currently lack and developed an initial plan to reskill and redeploy people in jobs.
+Due to commercial confidentiality the full details of the function and the solution cannot be disclosed.

-Findings: a) the use of the research kit created again a dynamic, positive energy and produced rich insights for designing work with AI, further validating the contribution of this participative research approach b) it stimulated a dialogue about job changes and reskilling c) it helped participants debate ethical issues when designing work with AI in communication with designers e) the HR Director who also attended the workshop suggested that the kit can also be used as a team building tool.
+Findings: a) the use of the research kit created again a dynamic, positive energy and produced rich insights for designing work with AI, further validating the contribution of this participative research approach b) it stimulated a dialogue about job changes and reskilling c) it helped participants debate ethical issues and to develop human agency in designing work with AI in communication with designers e) the HR Director who also attended the workshop suggested that the kit can also be used as a team building tool.

-4. Discussion and further research
+4 Discussion and further research

-Recent studies on the impact of AI in the UK, estimate that AI will automate 7m jobs over the next 20 years, but also create 7.2m (Ernst & Young, 2018).
-Furthermore, the view that AI revolution will work best when it complements human skills, and future jobs will rely on humans utilising unique strengths, such as creativity and empathy (PwC, 2018) is put forward.
-However, the socioeconomic theories and perspectives from which these reports originate are not questioned or debated within the businesses and when AI is impacting jobs and human work.
+Recent studies on the impact of AI in the UK, estimate that AI will automate 7m jobs over the next 20 years, but also create 7.2m.
+AI revolution will work best when it complements human skills, and future jobs will rely on humans utilising unique strengths such as creativity and empathy (PwC, 2018).
 RethinkAI[TM] puts the human in the centre of designing work with AI.
-It aims to explore our relationship with AI at work and to stimulate new thinking in our design paradigms.
+It aims to build ownership and human agency in designing our relationship with AI at work and to stimulate new thinking in our design paradigms.
 The paper describes the development of a participatory method and research kit, to help designers explore how human and AI strengths can be designed together in a coevolving, collaborative relationship.